CU-Jon/BonnarooPlanner-Static/README.md

 ### How to Customize

 - **Add or update years:**
-  Update `firstYearAvailable`, `yearsAvailable`, and `bonnarooStartMonday` to support new festival years.
+  Update `availableYears` to support new festival years.
+The app will automatically calculate the festival week for each year.

 - **Change late-night cutoff:**
   Adjust `LATE_NIGHT_CUTOFF` (in minutes) to match how you want late-night sets to be grouped.
 Keep in mind this should be no less than the latest late-night cutoff for any of your schedules available.